infecsean/Obsidian-Cloud/School Notes/Day Planners/Calculating available time.md

 29 hrs left to lose

-hypothetically i will finish econ, physics, and cs in this week, realistically, no
+hypothetically i will finish econ, physics, and math in this week, realistically, no

+So if until wednesday is 9 hours,